ovh/docs/pages/web/emails/how_to_configure_windows_10/guide.en-ca.md

 ---
 title: 'Configuring your email address in the Mail application for Windows 10'
 slug: mail-configuration-windows-10
-excerpt: 'Find out how to configure your MX Plan email address in the Mail app for Windows 10.'
+excerpt: 'Find out how to configure your email address in the Mail app for Windows 10.'
 section: 'Configure on computer'
 order: 4
 ---

-**Last updated 4th April 2018**
+**Last updated 5th May 2020**

 ## Objective

-You can configure MX Plan email addresses on email clients, if they are compatible.
+You can configure email addresses on email clients, if they are compatible.
 By doing so, you can use your email address through your preferred email application.

-**Find out how to configure your MX Plan email address in the Mail application for Windows 10.**
+**Find out how to configure your email address in the Mail application for Windows 10.**

 ## Requirements

-- You need to have an MX Plan email address (included in the MX Plan solution, and in [OVH Web Hosting plans](https://www.ovh.co.uk/web-hosting/){.external}).
+- You need to have an MX Plan email address, available as part of our [Web Hosting plans](https://www.ovh.com/ca/en/web-hosting/).
 - You need to have the Mail app installed on your device.
 - You need to have the required credentials for the email address you would like to configure.